- When a session disconnects

-- When the session reaches its default timeout period
+- When the session reaches its timeout

 Why keep sessions alive?